kouatcheu1/Employee_performance/README.md

 *You can access the dataset* [here](https://github.com/kouatcheu1/Employee_performance/blob/main/Employee_Data.csv)

 ## Skills demonstrated
-Data Collection and Cleaning using sql
+- Data Collection and Cleaning using sql
-Employee Performance Analysis using sql
+- Employee Performance Analysis using sql
-Productivity and Engagement Insights using python Attrition and Retention Modeling using python Retention Strategy Recommendations using python Interactive Dashboard Creation using tableau and Power BI
+- Productivity and Engagement Insights using python
+- Attrition and Retention Modeling using python
+- Retention Strategy Recommendations using python
+- Interactive Dashboard Creation using tableau and Power BI

 ## Visualization 📊

 Data visualization was created with power bi and Tableau using different charts to highlight hidden insights from the data.

+# Power BI Dashboard
 ![](Dashboard_Power_BI.jpg)

 **Features**:
 - The cumulative salary across all employees is 22 million and the Company operates in 36 locations.
-- Water fall chart for the work setting by salary *Insights: Remote Work: A significant salary allocation is made to remote work settings, likely reflecting a high number of remote workers or competitive salaries for such roles.* *Salaries in hybrid settings are slightly less than remote, indicating moderate while In-person had lowest salary.*
+- Water fall chart for the work setting by salary
+*<p align="justify">Insights: Remote Work: A significant salary allocation is made to remote work settings, likely reflecting a high number of remote workers or competitive salaries for such roles.* *Salaries in hybrid settings are slightly less than remote, indicating moderate while In-person had lowest salary.</p>*

-- Area chart for the employment type by salary *Insights: Full-Time Employees dominate the salary allocation, contributing most to the total salary while Contract/Part-Time/Freelance categories contribute minimally, indicating either fewer employees in these roles or lower pay rates for such employment types.*
+- Area chart for the employment type by salary
+*<p align="justify">Insights: Full-Time Employees dominate the salary allocation, contributing most to the total salary while Contract/Part-Time/Freelance categories contribute minimally, indicating either fewer employees in these roles or lower pay rates for such employment types.</p>*

 - Clustered bar chart for the job category by salary *Insights: Highest Paying Categories:*